ESA-RadLab/FullTextTagging/README.md

 The intuition behind this model is that given a pdf of a research paper,
 1. we divide the main text to chapters
 2. embed those chapters
-3. Find the k nearest chapters to the given prompt
+3. Find the relevant chapters with similarity search using FAISS (https://github.com/facebookresearch/faiss)
 4. give those chapters as a context to LLM together with prompt engineered to prevent hallucinations
 5. Get the output tag from the LLM